seanox/xml-micro-exchange-php/README.md

 ## Data Query
 Data can be queried in the form of XML structure or substructure if the XPath notation represents an axis, otherwise the XPath is interpreted as an XPath function and responded with the result as text.
 Thus XPath provides a dynamic syntax for queries.

-## JSON Support
-All requests can be responded by the service in JSON format.

 ## Data Transformation
 The POST method supports data transformation via XSLT.
 Similar to GET, data can be queried and then transformed with an XSLT template transmitted via POST.

+## JSON Support
+All requests can be responded by the service in JSON format.

 ## Security
 This aspect was deliberately considered and implemented here only in a very rudimentary form.
-Only the storage(-key) with a length of 1 - 64 characters can be regarded as secret.
+The storage(-key) with a length of 1 - 64 characters and the individual root element can be regarded as secret.
 For further security the approach of Basic Authentication, Digest Access Authentication and/or Server/Client certificates is followed, which is configured outside of the XMEX (XML-Micro-Exchange) at the web server.